Robust maximization of asymptotic growth: The set-up

-The problem considered is to calculate and to find $\bV \in \V$ that attains this value, at least for all $\prob$ in a large sub-class of $\Pi$ that will be soon defined.
-To this end, for a given $\lambda\in\Real$ and $L$ as in \eqref{E:operator_def}, define the cone of positive harmonic functions with respect to $L+\lambda$ as
+and to find $\bV\in\V$ that attains this value, at least for all $\prob$ in a large sub-class of $\Pi$ that will be soon defined.
+To this end, for a given $\lambda\in\Real$ and $L$ as in (\ref{Eoperatordef}), define the cone of positive harmonic functions with respect to $L+\lambda$ as

 Set